SWEN301-Group-Project/Group-Project/README.md

 3. run: `grunt` if you have installed grunt command line or `./node_modules/.bin/grunt` if you have isntall grunt locally
 5. run: `node app.js`

+## Using Grunt
+Grunt is used to build less and javascript files into production ready files.
+To make changes to the javascript and css files you need to modify the correct files in the less and js files.
+For more info on grunt see [here](http://gruntjs.com/getting-started)
+### Less
+less is used for css, less is css with variables for more info see [here](http://lesscss.org/)
 ## Bugs and Issues

 Have a bug or an issue?
 [Open a new issue](https://github.com/SWEN301-Group-Project/Group-Project/issues) here on GitHub